Liberation Tigers of Tamil Eelam: Defeat in the North

 Sporadic fighting had been happening in the North for months, but the intensity of the clashes increased after September 2007.
 Gradually, the defence lines of the LTTE began to fall.
 The advancing military confined the LTTE into rapidly diminishing areas in the North.
-Prabhakaran was seriously injured during air strikes carried out by the Sri Lanka Air Force on a bunker complex in Jayanthinagar on 26 November 2007.
 Earlier, on 2 November 2007, S. P. Thamilselvan, who was the head of the rebels' political wing, was killed during another government air raid.
 On 2 January 2008, the Sri Lankan government officially abandoned the ceasefire agreement.
 By 2 August 2008, LTTE lost the Mannar District following the fall of Vellankulam town.
 Troops captured Pooneryn and Mankulam during the final months of 2008.

 On 2 January 2009, the President of Sri Lanka, Mahinda Rajapaksa, announced that the Sri Lankan troops had captured Kilinochchi, the city which the LTTE had used for over a decade as its de facto administrative capital.
 On the same day, President Rajapaksa called upon LTTE to surrender.
 It was stated that the loss of Kilinochchi had caused substantial damage to the LTTE's public image, and that the LTTE was likely to collapse under military pressure on multiple fronts.
 As of 8 January 2009, the LTTE abandoned its positions on the Jaffna peninsula to make a last stand in the jungles of Mullaitivu, their last main base.
 The Jaffna Peninsula was captured by the Sri Lankan Army by 14 January.
 On 25 January 2009, SLA troops "completely captured" Mullaitivu town, the last major LTTE stronghold.

 President Mahinda Rajapaksa declared military victory over the Tamil Tigers on 16 May 2009, after 26 years of conflict.
 The rebels offered to lay down their weapons in return for a guarantee of safety.
 On 17 May 2009, LTTE's head of the Department of International Relations, Selvarasa Pathmanathan conceded defeat, saying in an email statement, "this battle has reached its bitter end".

 Aftermath

 With the end of the hostilities, 11,664 LTTE members, including 595 child soldiers surrendered to the Sri Lankan military.
 Approximately 150 hardcore LTTE cadres and 1,000 mid-level cadres escaped to India.
-The government took action to rehabilitate the surrendered cadres under a National Action Plan for the Re-integration of Ex-combatants while allegations of torture, rape, and murder were reported by international human rights bodies.
+The government detained surrendered cadres for "rehabilitation" under a National Action Plan for the Re-integration of Ex-combatants while allegations of torture, rape and murder of detainees were reported by international human rights bodies.
 They were divided into three categories; hardcore, non-combatants, and those who were forcibly recruited (including child soldiers).
 Twenty-four rehabilitation centres were set up in Jaffna, Batticaloa, and Vavuniya.
 Among the apprehended cadres, there had been about 700 hardcore members.
 Some of these cadres were integrated into the State Intelligence Service to tackle the internal and external networks of LTTE.
-By August 2011, government had released more than 8,000 cadres, and 2,879 remained.
+By August 2011, the government had released more than 8,000 cadres, and 2,879 remained.